Measuring Success and Avoiding Pitfalls in Streaming TV Ads

 - Did it bring new customers into my service drive?

-Klaus is adamant on this point: "The metrics of success for streaming TV... are much different... the cool thing with programmatic is you can actually see in-store metrics.
+Klaus is adamant on this point: "The metrics of success for Streaming TV... are much different... the cool thing with programmatic is you can actually see in-store metrics.
 So you can see how does this affect your leads?
 How does this affect your sales?
 How did this affect your ROs?"

-Introducing Headless Analytics: Tracking the Real Customer Journey
+Introducing LoonAlytics: Tracking the Real Customer Journey

 Think about how people interact with TV ads.
 They almost never "click" them with their remote.
 A customer might see your ad for a new truck on their Roku.
 An hour later, intrigued, they pick up their laptop and Google “Ford dealer near me” and fill out a lead form on your website.
-Traditional analytics would credit Google for that lead, completely missing the fact that your streaming TV ad was the catalyst.
+Traditional analytics would credit Google for that lead, completely missing the fact that your Streaming TV ad was the catalyst.

-Headless analytics solves this problem.
+LoonAlytics solves this problem.
 This advanced tracking method connects the dots across a user's devices without relying on a direct click.
 It can identify that the same household that was exposed to your ad on a Connected TV later converted on a different device, correctly attributing the conversion back to the initial ad view.

 Data Clean Rooms: The Ultimate Proof of ROI